lachlan-ibm/ibmvia_autoconf/docs/federations.rst

 Federations Configuration
 #########################
-The Federation module is used to integrate Verify Access with third party applications to provide or accept identity information.
-This module can be use fro both: supplying third party applications with identity information (Verify Access is the identity source); or accepting identity information (Verify Access is the identity consumer).
+The Federation module is used to integrate Verify Identity Access with third party applications to provide or accept identity information.
+This module can be use fro both: supplying third party applications with identity information (Verify Identity Access is the identity source); or accepting identity information (Verify Identity Access is the identity consumer).

 Integration with third party applications is achieved via Identity standards, such as OIDC or SAML 2.0.